-Through our partnership with Trane, we have had the opportunity to share on multiple occasions what we have been learning and implementing through the Trane curriculum and the KidWind challenge.
-We enjoyed leading the presentations through explaining the results of our building analytics information and results of our KidWind challenge.
+Through our partnership with Trane, we have had the opportunity to share on multiple occasions what we have been learning and implementing through the Trane curriculum and the KidWind Challenge.
+We had fun leading the presentations through explaining the results of our building analytics information and results of the KidWind challenge.
 Our list of presentations include:

 - Board of Education presentation February 11th

 - CTE Conference presentation February 12th

 - ZOOM Meeting with Kansas Superintendents -February 27th

-- KASB Leadership March 21st
+- KASB Leadership for Tomorrow March 21st

-- SHESC Conference April 16th
+- SHESC Superintendents Conference April 16th

 - OVT Visit April 17th

-- ....
-Many more to come!!
+- Many more to come!!